spsaucier/parenting-biblically/content/lessons/2016-07-07-prerequisite-relationships.md

 2. Moral training starts with morality and beliefs of the parents.
 Parents must not only teach morality but also validate it by daily living.

     Moral training should not be based on negatives — what not to do.
 Even in conflict, reasons for righteousness should be taught; everything should be brought back to God and His holiness.
-Negative moral training leads to works-salvation mentality and spiritual pride/”Phariseicalism”.
+Negative moral training leads to works--salvation mentality and spiritual pride/"Phariseicalism”.
 They must understand the "whys" of moral behavior — to bring glory to God.

     #### Love verses: